-The new short from director Joe Badon (Sister Tempest, The God Inside My Ear), The Blood of the Dinosaurs, took me about eighteen minutes to watch.
+The new short from director Joe Badon (The Wheel of Heaven, The God Inside My Ear), The Blood of the Dinosaurs, took me about eighteen minutes to watch.
 It may take a lifetime to figure out just what I watched.

 Beginning with a recreation of the end of the Age of Reptiles staged with plastic dinosaurs, fireworks and exceptionally primitive animation, Badon and co-writer Jason Kruppa have put created a film that has only the most minimal framework of a plot.
 And that is used more to hang collages of bizarre footage and imagery on rather than tell a narrative story.

 What narrative we do get is framed as the Christmas edition of “The Uncle Bobbo Show”, a children’s show airing on public access TV.
 Uncle Bobbo (Vincent Stalba, She Was the Deputy’s Wife, I Saw the Light) gives off the vibes of Dexter with severe brain damage.
 His young assistant, The Purity of Youth (Stella Creel, The God Inside My Ear, Sister Tempest), or Purity for short, is even creepier in a female Damien Thorne kind of way.

 Their retelling of the story of Christmas as a fossil fuel fable is an enjoyably barbed send up of religion, the oil industry and unfettered capitalism.
 That much even I could figure out and appreciate.
 But it’s also obvious the makers of The Blood of the Dinosaurs had more on their minds than just that.